Iranian frozen assets: Seizure of Iranian assets

-Deborah Peterson and other plaintiffs brought a lawsuit in U.S. federal court against the Islamic Republic of Iran, and obtained a judgments against Iran for its role in the 1983 Beirut barracks bombings (in which 241 U.S. peacekeepers were killed) and for other acts of international terrorism.
+Deborah Peterson and other plaintiffs brought a lawsuit in U.S. federal court against Iran, and obtained a judgment against Iran for its alleged role in the 1983 Beirut barracks bombings (in which 241 U.S. soldiers were killed) and for other acts of international terrorism.
 While foreign states usually enjoy immunity from claims in court, the plaintiffs invoked an exception to the Foreign Sovereign Immunities Act of 1976 that allows foreign states to be held liable for acts of state-sponsored terrorism.
 The central bank of Iran, Bank Markazi, challenged the execution of the judgment on various grounds.
-However, in 2012, Congress passed, and President Barack Obama signed, the Iran Threat Reduction and Syria Human Rights Act of 2012, which specified that the judgment in the Peterson et al. v.
+However, in 2012, Congress passed, and president Barack Obama signed, the Iran Threat Reduction and Syria Human Rights Act of 2012, which specified that the judgment in the Peterson et al. v.
 Islamic Republic of Iran et al. would be subject to execution and also abolished Bank Markazi to the execution of judgment.
-Bank Markazi challenged this statute as unconstitutional, arguing that Congress had unduly interfered with a judicial function by intervening in a specific case; however, the U.S. Supreme Court, in Bank Markazi v.
-Peterson, ruled 6-2 that Congress's act was constitutional.
+Bank Markazi challenged this statute as unconstitutional, arguing that Congress had unduly interfered with a judicial function by intervening in a specific case, but the U.S. Supreme Court, in Bank Markazi v.
+Peterson, ruled that Congress's act was constitutional.

-Iran had denied any involvement in any of the bombings.
-Iranian president Hassan Rouhani called the action "blatant robbery".
+Iran had denied involvement in any of the bombings.
+Former Iranian president Hassan Rouhani called the action "blatant robbery".